BrodaNoel/ai-cli/README.md

 # cmd-ai

-**cmd-ai** is a natural language shell assistant powered by OpenAI.
+**cmd-ai** is a natural language shell assistant powered by AI.
 It turns plain English (or any prompt) into real, executable shell commands — with safety, explanation, history, and autocompletion built-in.

 ![Example Usage](example.png)